kelbert2/JavaNuggets/JavaScript.md

 * `parentElem.insertBefore(node, nextSibling)` - which works even with parentElem.firstChild as the nextSibling
 * `parentElem.replaceChild(node, oldChild)`
 * `parentElem.removeChild(node)`
 * `document.write('HTML string')` - only works while the page is loading, so if called during the parsing stage, the browser will consume it just as if it were initially there in the HTML text.
 If called afterwards, the existing document content is erased.
-Very speedy because no DOM modification involved (if called while browser is still readin gthe HTML)
+Very speedy because no DOM modification involved (if called while browser is still reading the HTML).

 The method comes from times when there was no DOM, no standards… Really old times.
 It still lives, because there are scripts using it.